aaronbauman/everylane/README.md

 The Map there is old, but I posted a new one here from most recent data (9 months old as of this writing): [https://aaron-bauman.carto.com/builder/50af099f-3e5a-47b3-8ab9-a604528a4f0d/embed](https://aaron-bauman.carto.com/builder/50af099f-3e5a-47b3-8ab9-a604528a4f0d/embed)

 ## Known limitations
-* Very rudimentary duplicate filtering.
-Depending on the source data, you may end up generating some duplicates or near-duplicates.
+Patches welcome for any of these or other issues:
+* No handling of "no image found" response. https://github.com/aaronbauman/everylane/issues/1
 * Overpass and underpass handling is limited.
 When two streets overlap vertically, google street view static API doesn't provide any way to specify which layer to capture.
-The result is some street view images are highways instead of underpasses.
+The result is some street view images are highways instead of underpasses. https://github.com/aaronbauman/everylane/issues/2
-* No handling of "no image found" response
+* Very rudimentary duplicate filtering.
+Depending on the source data, you may end up generating some duplicates or near-duplicates. https://github.com/aaronbauman/everylane/issues/3
 * Limited off-street street view availability.
 Google's street view is mostly auto-routes.
 Some off-road paths are available.
 * Bearings may be 180 degrees opposite of traffic / bike routes.
 This mostly depends on whether the geometry is defined in the same order as the flow of traffic.
+* Lots of settings and configurations are hard-coded. https://github.com/aaronbauman/everylane/issues/4
+* Source data must be manually imported. https://github.com/aaronbauman/everylane/issues/5